German militarism: Reunited Germany

 After the end of the Cold War and the unification of both German armed forces, the number of soldiers was greatly reduced.
 Materiel was singled out.
 Each new generation of military equipment to date has remained numerically well below the weapon or equipment family intended to be discarded.
 Of the once ten thousand tanks on German soil (including those of the occupational powers) during the 1980s, less than 1000 remained by 2019.
 The number of foreign troops also decreased to just a few tens of thousand.
-Large-scale military excersice areas were reopened for civilian use.
+Large-scale military exercise areas were reopened for civilian use.
 Barracks were closed en masse.
 Conscription was suspended in 2011.
 This led to the public perception of the army to change once more.
 In the Bundeswehr, there was a shift in the focus of the composition of tasks.
 Instead of territorial defence, quasi-civilian tasks such as the construction of wells in arid territories, the construction of schools, the training of foreign troops, etc., became more prevalent, as no acute military threat on land existed for a long time.
-After the Russian annexation of Crimea in 2014, the following War in Ukraine and the 2022 Russian invasion of Ukraine, an equilbrium between support for national defence on the one hand and missions in foreign countries emerged.
+After the Russian annexation of Crimea in 2014, the following War in Ukraine and the 2022 Russian invasion of Ukraine, an equilibrium between support for national defence on the one hand and missions in foreign countries emerged.

 Those foreign missions have become increasingly accepted by the general population, despite great initial reservations, a development that can similarly be observed in Japan, another loser of World War II.
 The professionalisation of the army has led to an increase of the use of weaponry and an acceptance thereof.

 Military rituals have lost their significance since 1945, while individualisation of society has increased.
 At several points, such as in the 1980s and after the Fall of Communism, violent confrontations between those who approve of and those who oppose such military rituals occurred.
 The public character of the oath swearing ceremony of the Bundeswehr had to be reduced in some places.

-The German defence budget in 2019 lay at 43.2 million euros.
+The German defence budget in 2019 lay at 43.2 billion euros.
 This sum is, relative to the scale of the German economy, not very high.
 Regular criticism coming from the United States of America, an ally of Germany, is the result.

+In 2025, Chancellor Friedrich Merz, elected by a CDU/CSU plus SPD coalition, called for a change in the German constitution to remove the debt limit for defense and infrastructure spending (also with the support of Alliance 90/The Greens, before the formation of the new parliament), so now “necessary defense spending” above 1% of GDP is exempt from the debt brake restrictions, with no upper limit.

 Reenacting of historical events is also popular in Germany today.
 Actors portray soldiers in historical uniforms and study the history of uniforms and weaponry.
-A folkloric glorification of the militaristic cult of uniform can also be found in the carnival societes of Germany.
+A folkloric glorification of the militaristic cult of uniform can also be found in the carnival societies of Germany.